forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 > 23. **For the commandment is a lamp; and the law is light; and reproofs of instruction are the way of life**:
 > 24. To keep thee from the evil woman, from the flattery of the tongue of a strange woman.

-In order to keep the commandments of the law, it must be continually bind upon my heart.
+Jesus teaches me that in order to keep the commandments of His Father's law, it must be continually bind upon my heart.
 In such case the commandments of the law will keep me from that strange woman.
 How?
 Because they will give me the far-reaching sight.

 > [!bible] [Proverbs 6:23 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+6:23&version=kjv)
-> 23. For the commandment is a lamp; and the law is light; and reproofs of instruction are the way of life:
+> 23. **For the commandment is a lamp; and the law is light; and reproofs of instruction are the way of life**:

-Therefore Wisdom calls us to ponder.
+Therefore Jesus calls us to *ponder*.

-> [!quote] tə·p̄al·lês
+> [!quote] tə·p̄al·lês - to ponder
-> palas: To weigh, to make level, to ponder
+> [palas](https://biblehub.com/hebrew/6424.htm): To weigh, to make level, to ponder

 > [!bible] [Proverbs 5:3-6 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+5:3-6&version=kjv)
 > 3. For the lips of a strange woman drop as an honeycomb, and her mouth is smoother than oil: